 Unplug the charger and use your laptop or device on battery.

 2. No matter what, I always recommend that you used wired connections – for Internet, mouse and keyboard.

 This point is a bit of a 3-for-1 deal – I can’t just give you three tips!

-Ultimately, this tip is about reducing your exposure to the high frequency end of the electromagnetic spectrum – the one that is about to move up to 4G and 5G!
+Ultimately, this tip is about reducing your exposure to the radio frequency end of the electromagnetic spectrum.

 Here’s the best things that you can do – get a keyboard and mouse that you can plug into your laptop.
-(Devices don’t have this option, so I would suggest using a stylus instead of your fingers.)
+(Not all devices have this option, so I would suggest using a stylus instead of your fingers.)

-Using the wired keyboard and mouse means that you have a greater distance from your laptop, which is always a good thing.
-It also means that you are not relying on a wireless (high frequency connection).
+Using the wired keyboard and mouse means that you have a greater distance from your laptop.
+This is always a good thing.
+It also means that you are not relying on a wireless (radio frequency electromagnetic energy (RF EME) connection).

 Finding one can be a little tricky.
 I located some at my local office supply store.
 I got a modem that had no aerial and only worked via Ethernet connections.
 It only cost about $50.